aspose-total/Aspose.Total-Products/total/en/net/conversion/pptx-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTX to XLSB via C# or Online App" h2=".NET API for PPTX to XLSB conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate and convert various file formats within their .NET, C#, ASP.NET and VB.NET applications.
+With Aspose.Total for .NET, you can easily convert PPTX file to XLSB in two simple steps.

+The first step is to use Aspose.Slides for .NET to export the PPTX file to HTML.
+Aspose.Slides for .NET is a powerful .NET component that enables developers to create, read, write and modify PowerPoint presentations without using Microsoft PowerPoint.
+It provides a wide range of features such as creating, editing and converting presentations, adding text, shapes, images, audio and video, and more.
+With Aspose.Slides for .NET, you can easily export PPTX to HTML.

+The second step is to use Aspose.Cells for .NET to convert the HTML file to XLSB.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate and convert spreadsheets within their .NET applications.
+It provides a wide range of features such as creating, editing and converting spreadsheets, adding formulas, formatting cells, adding charts and graphs, and more.
+With Aspose.Cells for .NET, you can easily convert HTML to XLSB.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPTX file to XLSB within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPTX to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLSB.
+In conclusion, with Aspose.Total for .NET, you can easily convert PPTX file to XLSB within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
+Firstly, by using Aspose.Slides for .NET, you can export PPTX to HTML.
+After that, by using Aspose.Cells for .NET Spreadsheet Programming API, you can convert HTML to XLSB.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}